keano-robinson/react-star-rating/README.md

 A demo of a react UI component that displays Star Ratings.

 ## Features:
-- Displays ratings, given as numerical values, and diplays a graphical representation
+- Diplays a graphical representation of ratings given as numerical values
 - Can dynamically update the rating displayed in response to user interaction

 ## External Dependencies: